aeonSolutions/AeonLabs-HomeAutomation-Power-Managment-Single-SolarCELL-18650-battery-storage/README.md

 A breif view of the original specifications:

 - 1x 18650 LiPo battery management system
-- the PCB can be connected in series to form a lenght og solar cell tiles packed together (each with its own single BMS.
+- the PCB can be connected in series to form a lenght of solar cell tiles packed together (each with its own single BMS.
 - Main ON/OFF switch.
 -  PCB asssembly in series made with a 10 pin pin header/ socket.
 For "plug and play" type of instalations